 And get esteem collectively,

-The way to harsh conflict, studies can pave,
+The ways to harsh conflict, are easy to pave,

 That’s what Sherif did, with Robbers Cave,